d-rug/logo/README.md

 # Logos and Stickers for Davis R Users Group

-This repo contains files for the [Davis R Users Group](http://www.noamross.net/davis-r-users-group.html), created by Allison Simler.
+This repo contains files for the [Davis R Users Group](http://www.noamross.net/davis-r-users-group.html) logo and stickers, created by Allison Simler.

 ![](DRUG_final_cobalt.png)